dudeperf3ct/dudeperf3ct.github.io/content/projects/train_llm_part2.md

 ## Next Steps

 What's next?
 I am not sure.
 I half expected throwing $150 (lol) would be enough to get at least a basic autocomplete model.
-I don't have any good ideas on how to improve these so may be explore or research on these (continual learning, mid-training).
+I don't have any good ideas (other than throwing more money and running the pretraining for entire 50B tokens further) on how to improve these so may be explore or research on these (continual learning, mid-training).
 I also wanted to explore SFT and RL training if base model is decent.

 * [Nvidia's NeMo 2.0](https://docs.nvidia.com/nemo-framework/user-guide/latest/nemo-2.0/index.html) framework looks interesting.
 I wonder how easy is it to get started and kick of a smoke test with it compared to torchtitan.
 * Gather insights from community on the results of this experiment.